mlrun/mlrun/docs/serving/use-cases.md

 If you test a Nuclio function that has a serving graph with the async engine via the Nuclio UI, the UI might not display the logs in the output.
 ```

-## Example of NLP processing pipeline with real-time streaming
+## Example of an NLP processing pipeline with real-time streaming

 In some cases it's useful to split your processing to multiple functions and use
 streaming protocols to connect those functions.
 In this example the data